Designing templates

 Description page

-You access the Description page of a template (other than custom templates) by clicking on the template Title in the list of templates.
+You access the Description page of a template by clicking on the template Title in the list of templates.
 The Description page is where you provide the main identification information of the template.
 It includes the following elements:

-- Type: The type of data to which the template applies (microdata, indicator, database, geographic dataset, document, etc.)
+- Type: The type of data to which the template applies (for example microdata, indicator, timeseries or timeseries database, geospatial, document, image, video, script, table, or a custom schema type registered on your site)

 - Language: The language of the template